 In cases 1, 2, and 3 the default behavior of the NPAC system will be to continuously retry the message until successful.
 For case 4, subscription versions and pooled blocks will be automatically re-transmitted in the next housekeeping resend.
 For network data download and notifications, provider systems are responsible for either querying the NPAC or requesting a BDD.

 The NPAC will have the capability to turn off the continuous retries for any specific message or all queued messages for a SPID.
 When this is done, the SOA or LSMS system must take corrective action (a BDD, query, or audit) to recover what has been missed.

+For LSMS systems, the NPAC can put the system into a Suspend Mode, which allows for the LSMS system to perform queries to recover missed data while the NPAC holds new request messages for the LSMS and ceases asynchronous request message retries.
+Once the LSMS system has completed querying the NPAC for missed data, it can send a message to the NPAC to remove the Suspend Mode state which allows the request messages that were held during Suspend Mode to be sent to the LSMS.
+NPAC Operations personnel can also remove an LSMS from the Suspend Mode state.
+Roll-up timers continue to run while an LSMS is in Suspend Mode.
+ProcessingError and KeepAlive messages are also sent by the NPAC SMS while an LSMS is in Suspend Mode.

 XML Interface Failover Behavior